northwesternmutual/regent/README.md

 ### Setup

-Regent needs to be initialized before you can use it. the function `init` will return an object with all of Regents functionality as properties
+Regent needs to be initialized before you can use it. the function `init` will return an object with all of Regent's functionality as properties

 ```javascript
 const {